 This post may contain affiliate links.
 Please read our disclosure policy.

 For a non-vegetarian version of this soup, check out this creamy chicken tortilla soup recipe.
-You will love it too.
+You may also love my creamy chicken enchilada soup or my Marry Me Chicken Soup.

 Ingredients you will need